thehapadev/awesome-women-web3/contributing.md

 -Submitting a [first name] and [contact], [category], [company].

--Try to keep entry alphabetized to help with easier reading.
+-Try to keep entry alphabetized for easier reading.

-Thank you for all suggestions, and feel free to nominate a dev or tech lead that inspires you!
+Thank you for all suggestions!

+Goal: Submit a PR and nominate a dev or tech lead that inspires you!

 ## Updating your PR